tstack/lnav/docs/source/formats.rst

 :duration-field: The name of the field that contains the duration of an operation.

-:module-field: The name of the field that contains the module identifier that distinguishes messages from one log source from another.
-This field should be used if this message format can act as a container for other types of log messages.
-For example, an Apache access log can be sent to syslog instead of written to a file.
-In this case, **lnav** will parse the syslog message and then separately parse the body of the message to determine the "sub" format.
-This module identifier is used to help **lnav** quickly identify the format to use when parsing message bodies.

 :hide-extra: A boolean for JSON logs that indicates whether fields not present in the line-format should be displayed on their own lines.